s886508/login-monitor/README.md

 The program is simulating an alert system which receive log in events and record the events.
 An alert will be trigger and being sent if there are 3 consecutive failed log in with 30 seconds.

 # How to Build
-Run the following command and the binary will be build under `/dist` directory
+Run the following command and the binary will be build under `dist` directory
 ```shell
 $ make build
 go mod tidy